-- Rheumatoid: Here, the joints are being attacked by the immune system of the body.
+- Rheumatoid: The joints are attacked by the body’s immune system.

-- Osteoarthritis: This is a joint disease which attacks the cartilage and breaks it down.
+- Osteoarthritis is a joint disease that attacks the cartilage and breaks it down.

-In both cases, the joints become inflamed which causes considerable pain and reduces the range of motion.
-Millions of people suffer from arthritis around the US with symptoms ranging from mild to severe and sometimes completely debilitating.
-Generally speaking, arthritis is easy to diagnose and while there is no cure, treatment consists of pain killers, eating food that does not cause inflammation, and exercise to keep the full range of motion.
+In both cases, the joints become inflamed, which causes considerable pain and reduces the range of motion.
+Millions of people suffer from arthritis in the US, with symptoms ranging from mild to severe and sometimes downright debilitating.
+Generally speaking, arthritis is easy to diagnose.
+While there is no cure, treatment consists of painkillers, food that does not cause inflammation, and exercise to keep the full range of motion.

-Getting life insurance at 65 with arthritis can be difficult, not because arthritis is life-threatening, but because it can be so debilitating that it may lead to contractive a more serious medical condition, especially for seniors.
+Getting life insurance with arthritis can be difficult, not because arthritis is life-threatening, but because it can be so debilitating that it may lead to contracting a more serious medical condition, especially for seniors.

 Life Insurance Approval with Arthritis:

 Obtaining life insurance benefits for arthritis patients is not easy, but it can be done if you focus on the companies which offer the coverage.
 Insurance companies will need to know the following;